WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 10

 Sin Cara vs. Andrade "Cien" Almas

-The match between Sin Cara and Andrade "Cien" Almas was put on hold for several weeks due to an injury suffered by the former but Tuesday night, the friends-turned-enemies squared off in singles competition.
+The match between Sin Cara and Andrade "Cien" Almas was put on hold for several weeks because of an injury suffered by the former, but Tuesday night, the friends-turned-enemies squared off in singles competition.

-Sin Cara frustrated Almas early but El Idolo caught him up in the ropes heading into the break.
+Sin Cara frustrated Almas early, but El Idolo caught him up in the ropes heading into the break.

 Unable to maintain the advantage, though, Almas found himself on the receiving end of a reverse hurricanrana out of the corner that drove him into the mat.
-The former NXT champion attempted to put an end to the match with his trademark hammerlock DDT finisher but his masked opponent countered into a rollup that drew a count of two.
+The former NXT champion attempted to put an end to the match with his trademark hammerlock DDT finisher, but his masked opponent countered into a roll-up that drew a count of two.

-Late in the match, the Superstars countered each other's offense, ending when Almas exploded into the corner with a double knee strike to his opponent's face for the win.
+Late in the match, the Superstars countered each other's offense, ending when Almas exploded into the corner with a double-knee strike to his opponent's face for the win.

 Result